AGalvinStand/IL-EBF/README.md

 There is no need to suffer beautifully and recreate the enitre funding formula in R. As we discussed before, we will use what we have so far as our starting point so that we can focus on building out the dashboard.

 We still need to work out a couple kinks so our numbers match ISBE's numbers: 1) rounding errors and 2) the tier funding allocations.
+These are laid out in "Project task notes" and will be updated on github projects.